-However, the complex jurisdictional situation in the Lapwai watershed can be utilized in a positive way by recognizing how it enhances opportunities for adaptive governance.
-The presence of multiple governments asserting jurisdiction provides more opportunity for shared knowledge and for increased collaboration.
-When multiple agencies monitor and then share information about a watershed, each managing entity benefits from increased information.
-This increased information can result in more sophisticated management changes.
-Ultimately, the results of these changes are monitored by multiple agencies, culminating in more responsive adaptive management.
-Additionally, when agencies collaborate on management implementation strategies, they create a more resilient management structure.
-By allocating resources from multiple agencies to a management plan, the implementation is not dependent on any one agency.
-The presence of multiple agencies helps ensure that the agencies most capable of implementing plans do so and that more than one agency addresses implementation.

-In assessments of the Lapwai community, interviewees have expressed their interest in such adaptive management schemes.
-“According to many of the interviewees, counties and the Tribe have not traditionally partnered on these issues, but several stakeholders, including county government representatives, expressed interest in seeing stronger working relationships.”

 Hydrology and Fisheries Habitat:

 In FEMA v.
-NWF case described above, NWF argued that the National Flood Insurance Program (NFIP), as currently implemented by FEMA, could result in increased development in flood-prone areas with consequent impairment of floodplain functions of salmon bearing waters.22.
-A Biological Opinion filed by the National Marine Fisheries Service (NMFS) following the NWF v.
+NWF, NWF argued that the National Flood Insurance Program (NFIP), as currently implemented by FEMA, could result in increased development in flood-prone areas with consequent impairment of floodplain functions of salmon bearing waters.22.
+A Biological Opinion filed by NMFS following the NWF v.
 FEMA decision further supports this argument.
-NMFS concluded that the implementation of NFIP is likely to jeopardize the continued existence of the following salmon: PS Chinook salmon, Hood Canal summer-chum salmon, and PS steelhead.23 Similar issues have appeared in the Lapwai Creek Watershed presenting the same set problems for the steelhead (Oncorhynchus mykiss) populations that reside there.
+NMFS concluded that the implementation of NFIP is likely to jeopardize the continued existence of the following anadromous populations: Puget Sound Chinook salmon, Hood Canal summer-chum salmon, and Puget Sound steelhead.23 Similar issues have appeared in the Lapwai Creek Watershed, presenting the same problems for the steelhead (Oncorhynchus mykiss) populations that reside there.

 O. mykiss is an historic steelhead trout population with important cultural significance to the Nez Perce Tribe.
 The species is federally listed as part of the Snake River Basin Steelhead distinct population segment (DPS) with Lapwai Creek designated as critical habitat.
 Because there are legal, jurisdictional, and social issues affecting decision-making within the watershed, the management and protection of O. mykiss in the Lapwai Creek basin cannot be based solely on the identification and fulfillment of the specific hydrological and biological requirements of the fish.
 The legal and jurisdictional complexities within the Lapwai Creek Watershed have direct impacts on the habitat provided within the stream network, thus affecting the viability of the local O. mykiss population.
 As mentioned above, the overlapping jurisdiction between the Nez Perce Tribe and Nez Perce County requires integrated management of the watershed and the fishery through adaptive governance.
 To further complicate management, NMFS, rather than the U.S. Fish and Wildlife Service, is the agency that oversees O. mykiss because it is an anadromous species.
 These human-based complexities need to be overcome in order to properly protect the O. mykiss population in Lapwai Creek.

-The human-based complexities are just one page in a book of complex issues named the Lapwai Creek Watershed.
-The watershed drains an area of 174,600 acres and is comprised of Lapwai Creek, which flows down upland areas dominated by dry land agriculture, while grazing and logging activities are prevalent throughout the headwaters and canyons.
+The human-based complexities make up just one page in the book of complex issues in the Lapwai Creek Watershed.
+The watershed drains an area of 174,600 acres and is comprised of Lapwai Creek, which flows from upland areas dominated by dry land agriculture, while grazing and logging activities are prevalent throughout the headwaters and canyons.
 The Lapwai Creek main stem is fed by the tributaries of Mission, Sweetwater, Webb, and Tom Beall creeks.